-The Annapurna circuit trek is the longer version trek of the Annapurna region which is a trekker’s paradise.
-It comes from the fact that in one’s trek, one gets the pleasure of hiking distinguishable landscape, right from the tropical forest and wetlands to the harsh rugged wilderness all close to human habitation.
+The Annapurna Circuit trek is the longer version of the trek of the Annapurna region, which is a trekker’s paradise.
+It comes from the fact that on one’s trek, one gets the pleasure of hiking through distinguishable landscapes, right from the tropical forest and wetlands to the harsh, rugged wilderness all close to human habitation.

-You traverse through varying agrarian adaption of human civilization, cultural difference of ethnicity.
-The grueling hike gives you the taste of nature and man as well as a three dimensional view of not only the Annapurna peak but a range of others.
-The trails are along fast flowing rivers, past protruding overhanging cliffs, to land in alpine or sub tropical vegetation and climates.
-Homes transform magically from thatched to tinned and then to stone built houses so does the ethnicity from the Aryans to the Mongolians and from Hindu temples to Buddhist Monasteries and Gompas.
+You traverse through varying agrarian adaptions of human civilization and cultural differences of ethnicity.
+The grueling hike gives you a taste of nature and man, as well as a three-dimensional view of not only the Annapurna peak but a range of others.
+The trails are along fast flowing rivers, past protruding overhanging cliffs, to land in alpine or subtropical vegetation and climates.
+From thatched to tinned and then to stone-built houses, so does the ethnicity, from the Aryans to the Mongolians, and from Hindu temples to Buddhist monasteries and gompas.
 You would be fortunate to sight 1540 species of flora and fauna on the trek.

-You hike from altitudes 1400 to 5416 metres at Thorang La Pass, well known for it historical importance and the local dwellers to graze their herds .
+You hike from an altitude of 1400 to 5416 meters at Thorang La Pass, well known for its historical importance and the local dwellers’ ability to graze their herds .
 This is precisely why, Annapurna circuit trek is internationally renowned.